 Your hearing aid specialist might be able to give you a few tips and tricks they’ve learned.
 It could be something like an easy way to get your hearing aid in your ear, the best way to clean it, or just general care.

 If you have any other questions that weren’t covered in this, don’t be afraid to ask.
-The professionals at the hearing center are there to help you.
+The professionals at Hearing Group are here to help you.